karimhabush/cryptuwu/modules/rand/README.md

 # Random
- _PKIP module for generating random strings_
+ _cryptuwu module for generating random strings_

 >It supports base64 and hex encoding